 - Prior & Post learning – informs future planning, demonstrates progress in books, celebrates effort and achievement.

-- Target Tracker is used to track progress and is updated half termly.
+- Target Tracker is used to tracking progress and is updated half termly.

 - Local Authority

-All of the above will be monitored and discussed during pupil progress meeting.
+All of the above will be monitored and discussed during pupil progress meetings.